 Mine has been the first study on the population sizes of pygmy seahorses.
 Of the five species of pygmy seahorses listed on the IUCN World Conservation Unions Red List of Threatened Species, four are recorded as ‘Data Deficient’.
 This classification means that not enough is known about their population sizes to make an informed assessment of their conservation requirements.
 Only Pontoh’s pygmy is listed as ‘Least Concern’.
-Walea and Japanese pygmies are not yet recorded on the list.
+Walea, Japanese and Sodwana pygmies are not yet recorded on the list.

 I studied the populations of Bargibant’s and Denise’s pygmy seahorses around Wakatobi Dive Resort, southeast Sulawesi, Indonesia.
 The resort has gone to great lengths to protect their reefs for the last fifteen years, which provided a rare opportunity to estimate pygmy seahorse populations in a near pristine environment.
 I found that the population sizes of these two pygmy seahorse species are naturally low.
 They were in fact among the lowest for any unexploited seahorse population yet studied.
 Their habitat specificity and small population sizes mean that conservation measures may need to be taken to protect them in some areas.

 For more information on my pygmy seahorse population paper published in the scientific journal Marine Ecology Progress Series, please follow this link.

 The small size and amazing camouflage of pygmy seahorses mean they do not suffer heavy rates of predation.
 Occasionally however, they may be opportunistically be taken by one of the reef’s general predators.
 There are also reports of long-nose hawkfish eating pygmy seahorses but there is no truth to the myth that the presence of a hawkfish on a gorgonian means there will be no pygmies present.

 • Can you keep pygmy seahorses as pets in an aquarium?